Our grading system explained

 - Visit a tea plantation and Majuli Island

-- Elephant safari in Kaziranga National Park to see rhinos
+- Jeep safari in Kaziranga National Park to see rhinos

 - Featured in the Times & CNN's Top Adventure Cruise List